ColdIV/dependency-manager/README.md

 To do that please create a pull request and add your script to the others in `libs/`.

-Also please add a card with a small description of your script to the `inhdex.html` within the `gh-pages` branch.
+Also please add your library / program to the respective json file within the `data` folder in the `gh-pages` branch.

-You can just copy the structure of the `example` that I've added in there.
+If there still is no program inside of the `programs.json`, you can just copy the style of `libs.json`.

 **Or,** if you know how to improve the **Dependency Manager** itself, you are very welcome to create a pull request for that as well!